Event-based reconstruction of time-resolved centreline deformation of flapping flags: Conclusion

 The interest of the research community in event-based cameras for fast imaging is increasing.
 The sensors and cameras have reached a level of maturity that makes them widely available at a price that is orders of magnitude lower than traditional high repetition rate scientific cameras.
 The difference in the data structure between event-based and frame-based imaging calls for the development of new processing algorithms that do not convert the streams of events back to snapshots, but instead leverage the full potential and information captured by the event detection.

 Here, we presented a robust and generalisable method to reconstruct the spatio-temporal evolution of the centreline of a flapping flag from continuous raw streams of event data.
 Our algorithm relies on a coarse chain-like representation of the current state of the centreline and is updated by the occurrence of new events.
 The algorithm works with continuous illumination and leverages the full potential of event-based imaging to track fast deformations of objects tethered at a fixed location.
 The algorithm was applied to synthetic data and experimental data of flapping flags.
 The influence of hardware defects and the processing parameters was evaluated.
-Common hardware defects will have negligible effects for the extraction of the flapping flag dynamics.
+Common hardware defects will have negligible effects on the extraction of the flapping flag dynamics.
 The choice of the processing parameters is a compromise between precision and robustness.

 The results from synthetic data and experimental campaigns reveal high levels of accuracy for various motions, wind conditions, and levels of defects.
 Event-based imaging has the potential to unlock accurate tracking with high spatiotemporal resolution while reducing both storage needs and expenses by up to two orders of magnitude.
-When integrated in autonomous measurement loops, event-based cameras enable the exploration of large parameter spaces and accelerate data-driven discoveries in experimental mechanics.
+When integrated into autonomous measurement loops, event-based cameras enable the exploration of large parameter spaces and accelerate data-driven discoveries in experimental mechanics.
+The combination of the low data rate of the cameras with our processing algorithm could even allow for live-monitoring or feedback control applications.